IMPORTANT! PLEASE READ:

 By viewing the web pages on bodyfatguide.com, you agree to be solely responsible for any

-adverse effects on your health that results from the application of the information on this web site.
+adverse effects on your health that results from the application of the information on this web site,

+or other adverse events that you may incur.
 Never attempt a diet and exercise program without consulting a physician.

 The Official Newsletter of Bodyfatguide.com